About Tupu Tonu

 Any investments made by Tupu Tonu will be held by Tupu Tonu until such time as they transfer as part of Treaty negotiations.
 The Crown intends that any assets that are not acquired in Treaty negotiations will be liquidated.

-Tupu Tonu has no control over how and to whom any of its assets will be transferred through Treaty negotiations.
-The assets which could be transferred to a PSGE, is for the Crown and ngā hapū o Ngāpuhi to agree during negotiations.
+Tupu Tonu has no control over how and to whom any of the assets held will be transferred through Treaty negotiations.
+This is for the Crown and ngā hapū o Ngāpuhi to agree during negotiations.
 To retain flexibility regarding the eventual ownership of assets, Tupu Tonu is ensuring that it reflects this in its contract and partnership arrangements from the outset.

 One option is for ngā hapū to acquire all the shares and assets in Tupu Tonu, and with it the commercial capability, expertise and networks that have been built up over time.